wolfiabot/Wolfia/README.md

 ## Commands and supported modes

-Wolfia is considered to be alpha status.
+Wolfia is considered to be beta status.
 New games, modes and features are coming out regularly.

 Please check out https://docs.wolfia.party for a full list of commands and games!